repository-preservation/lcmap-spark/README.md

 ## Running

 ```
-# Run the Jupyter Notebook server then follow the instructions in the console.
+# Run the Jupyter Notebook server then follow the instructions in the console

 docker run -it \
            --rm \
            --user=`id -u` \